 - Played by: Mahria Zook

-- Body Horror: Though the most human-looking of the WAU's proxies, she still moves unnaturally and constantly excretes Structure Gel.
+- Body Horror: Though the most human-looking of the WAU's proxies, she still moves unnaturally, constantly excretes structure gel from every orifice, and has metal spikes protruding from the side of her head.

 - Came Back Wrong: After being revived by the WAU.